The X. J. Kennedy Poetry Prize

 Submissions open each year on July 1 and close on September 30.

-Winner of the 2022 X. J. Kennedy Poetry Prize:
+Winner of The 2024 X. J. Kennedy Poetry Prize:

-Selected by Kimiko Hahn
+Selected by Diane Seuss

 Submission Guidelines